 Everything changed the day Finn found his father in a pool of blood, bludgeoned to death.
-His dull, dreary life is turned upside downas he become's the prime suspect.
+His dull, dreary life is turned upside down as he becomes's the prime suspect.
 How can he clear his name and find out who hated his dad enough to kill him?

-The tale begins when we meet Finn a seventeen year old drop out who lives with his step-father a drunk and has been actor who spends his days trying to write the perfect script.
+The tale begins when we meet Finn a seventeen-year-old dropout who lives with his step-father a drunk and has been an actor who spends his days trying to write the perfect script.
 Finn goes off to his full-time job at a chicken joint and when he returns home he finds his Dad shot dead and immediately calls the police.
 He is immediately labeled suspect number one, but as Finn realizes his Dad’s computer and notes are missing he remembers a conversation about his Dad’s current project.
-The tale that unfolds is suspenseful and action packed as Finn’s search for truth.
+The tale that unfolds is suspenseful and action-packed as Finn’s search for truth.
 If he isn’t careful he may just end of up dead.

 I had no problem finishing Crusher and read it in a few hours.
 Despite holes in the plot, unrealistic scenes and made for TV coincidences and paper characters I enjoyed it.

 I had run across this book a few weeks ago at the bookstore and thought it looked interesting.
 As I was about to add it to my TBR list on Goodreads, I discovered that it was E.L.
 James’ husband and thought perhaps I should skip it.
 My friend tells me to try it in the hopes that he’s a better writer than his wife.
 Now that I’ve read your review, I’m pretty sure I won’t be reading it…

 I got a request from pub and had no idea, so I was drawn in by the synopsis it had potential but sadly didn’t work for me.